open-engineering-platform/.github/profile/README.md

 Documentation	Knowledge
 MCP	AI Context Exchange
 ```
-Rather than centralizing all information into one platform, the Open Engineering Platform federates specialized Systems of Record around a common Ontology and Product Model.
+Rather than centralizing all information into one platform, the Open Engineering Platform federates specialized Systems of Record around a common Ontology and Product Dimension.

 ⸻

-How the Three Models Work Together
+How the Four Dimensions Work Together
 ```
                 Open Engineering Platform
                     Ontology Model
                  (What things are)
                           │
                           ▼
-                   Product Model
+                   Product Dimension
           (How things are planned)
                           │
                           ▼